Pritzker School of Medicine

-The Pritzker School of Medicine is the M.D.-granting unit of the Biological Sciences Division of the University of Chicago.
-It is located on the university's main campus in the historic Hyde Park neighborhood of Chicago and matriculated its first class in 1927.
-The medical school offers a full-time Doctor of Medicine degree program, joint degree programs, graduate medical education, and continuing medical education.
+The University of Chicago Pritzker School of Medicine is the M.D.-granting unit within the Biological Sciences Division of the University of Chicago.
+It is located on the university's main campus in the Hyde Park neighborhood of Chicago and matriculated its first class in 1927.
+It offers a full-time Doctor of Medicine degree program, joint degree programs, graduate medical education, and continuing medical education.
+Its primary teaching hospital is the University of Chicago Medical Center.